Arkosen/Allele-imbalance-analysis-of-RNA-and-DNA/README.md

 δ_a=|a_tumor|-|a_normal|

-Finally, to create contiguous segments of allelic imbalance, we performed Circular Binary Segmentation (CBS) on δ_a using the DNAcopy package (1.56.0).
+Finally, to create contiguous segments of allelic imbalance, we performed Circular Binary Segmentation (CBS) on δ_a.
 For detailed description of the method refer to Sen et al, 2022, Genome Biology (DOI:pending)

 # For running dna_allele_imbalance.R: